python-rope/rope/README.rst

 Most Python syntax from Python 2.7 up to Python 3.10 is supported.
 Please file bugs and contribute patches if you encounter gaps.

+From version 1.0.0 onwards, rope will no longer support running on Python 2.
+If you need Python 2 support, then check out the `python2` branch or the 0.x.x releases.

 Getting Started
 ===============